CityOfNewYork/eligibility-screening-library-php/README.md

 Path as a string that references where the `auth.yml` is.
 By default it is set to `./`.

+##### BulkSubmission username (string)

+    $endpoint->username = 'yourusername'

+Optional.
+If you do not want to use the default credential storage in the `auth.yml` file (perhaps in a database or environmental variable), the username can be set to this variable.

 ##### BulkSubmission save (string)

     $endpoint->save = './sample_response_data.csv';